 Meatballs for babies can be packed with essential nutrients such as proteins and heme iron since minced or chopped meat is the main ingredient.
-The other ingredients in meatballs include cheese, eggs, and vegetables, which also have high nutritional value (1).
+The other ingredients meatballs may include are cheese, eggs, and vegetables, which also have high nutritional value.

 These soft, small balls are easy to hold and can help babies learn self-feeding.
 Additionally, meatballs are typically safe for babies beginning a solid diet unless they are allergic to ingredients such as eggs.
 However, you could avoid or substitute eggs in meatballs.

 Read on to know about the safety, possible benefits, precautions, and the right age to introduce meatballs to babies, as well as some baby-friendly recipes.

 Dr. David Shafran, a pediatrician at Cleveland Clinic and head of Pediatrics at K Health, says,“Meatballs, though soft if cooked well, might initially present a choking hazard and should not be introduced until better chewing skills have developed.
 In most infants, this would be around nine months of age.
 Even then, I’d be certain to cut those meatballs into smaller pieces and avoid adding harder foods like onions to the mix.
 I’d keep it simple with single-ingredient meatballs.”

 However, consult your pediatrician if you wish to feed meatballs to your baby earlier than nine months of age.
 Once your pediatrician approves, you can serve meatballs first in puree or mashed forms.
 Alternatively, you can cut the meatball into small pieces and serve them to your baby for baby-led weaning.